Loading course content...

 right: 10px;

-Together, the right and bottom properties will anchor the <div> element to the bottom right corner of the webpage.
+}In this example, the bottom: 10px and right: 10px will anchor the box to the bottom right corner of the webpage.

-If an element has the absolute position, it will be placed according to its closest positioned ancestor, which should have a positioning method other than static.
+If an element has the absolute position, it will be placed relative to its closest positioned ancestor, which should have a positioning method other than static.

 <div class="relative">